 Have Questions?
 Email us at firstname.lastname@example.org.

 Options for parking spaces within City of Penticton lots include hourly, monthly or annual rates.
 Hourly parking is available at the three pay station parking lots located East of Main street in the 200, 300 and 400 block lots.
-The first hour is free and every hour after is $1/hour up to 6 p.m., at which time it is free.
+Effective January 1, 2021, the hourly rate in City owned parking lots and on-street parking metres is $2.00/hour.

 Long-term parking can be purchased at City Hall.